austineamonn/SummerResearch2024/README.md

 # Import the combined dataset CSV as a pandas dataframes
 combined_dataset = pd.readcsv('path_to_combined_dataset.csv')

-# Specify the inputs for the classifier
+# Specify the inputs for the regressor
 privatization_type = 'Shuffling'
 RNN_model = 'GRU1'
 target = 'gender'